CenturyLinkCloud/PublicKB/Cloud Application Manager/Monitoring/MicrosoftAzureChecks.md

 ![AzureProperties](../../images/AzureProperties.PNG)

-Take the resource ID and paste it in Resource ID in the check catalog.
+Copy the resource ID and paste it in Resource ID in the check catalog.
 Post your critical over and warning over as well as your critical and warning under.